wrex/lessons/content/page/1-just-12-notes.md

 This uneven spacing of seven notes eventually became known as a "diatonic" scale.
 It was called "diatonic" ("two tones") because the distance between any two consecutive notes was either a whole step (a "tone") or a half step (a "semitone").
 There were two types of tone intervals, hence "diatonic".

 Because of this uneven spacing, the sound/feeling of playing note sequences *changes* depending on which note you start from.
 This is particularly true when playing harmonies (two or more notes played at the same time) but is also true with melodies (individual notes played sequentially in time).
-Playing every other note starging from A sounds vaguely sad, but playing every other note starting on C sounds somewhat happy, for example.
+Playing every other note starting from A sounds vaguely sad, but playing every other note starting on C sounds somewhat happy, for example.

 If we start with C, there is a whole step to D, another whole step to E, a half step to F, whole steps from G to B, then another half step to begin another sequence starting with a higher C. This ordering of tone intervals (W W h W W W h) has a characteristic sound or feel that today we call "major" or "Ionian mode" if we're feeling fancy.
 It has a vaguely happy sound.